joelmoxley/founder-playbook/IV. Team + Execution/03 - Team Building/02 - Content - Team Culture/md/01 - KV - People   Development Ground Rules.doc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This set of tips around creating a productive, open, adaptive work exerience with a supportive team by David Weiden puts emphasis on honesty, personal relationships, and flexibility as cornerstones to a healthy work space.
+This set of tips around creating a productive, open, adaptive work exerience with a supportive team by David Weiden puts emphasis on honesty, personal relationships, and flexibility as cornerstones to a healthy work space.

 Credit: [David Weiden](https://www.linkedin.com/in/davidweiden/)